 Sarajevo, 1996.
 The city is under siege.
 Sniper fire kills civilians every day.
 The citizens of Sarajevo run to avoid being shot.
 They run for one thing: shelter.
 Sklonište (shelter) was spray-painted throughout Sarajevo to guide its citizens to underground shelters.
 The siege lasted 1,425 days.

-Combining the experiences and motivations of international aid-workers and the surrealism of war; Sklonište is alternative reflection on the longest siege in modern warfare – 13,952 were killed.
+Combining the experiences and motivations of international aid-workers and the surrealism of war; Sklonište – for live musician and video, is alternative reflection on the longest siege in modern warfare – 13,952 were killed.
 Expect the surreal, the tragic and the humour of a people determined to survive.

 Accordion, Dermot Dunne (Ireland), original music/concept Ailís Ní Ríain (England/Ireland), photography by Jim Marshall (Scotland/Sarajevo), Semezdin Mehmedinović (Bosnia/USA), stories from Sarajevan citizens plus contributions from Patrick Ketch (Ireland), Elma Serdarevic, Amar Custovic, Amira Medunjanin and Elma Jucovic (Bosnia).